 A brand starts with a single mark and can become one of the most valuable assets of your business.
 Trusting us with your brand is a responsibility we take very seriously.
 By combining trademark advice with practical business advice, we support your brand management as an essential part of your IP strategy.

-With experience handling trademark registration and disputes before both the Canadian and US trademark offices, we have a team of registered trademark agents who provide a full range of services:
+With experience handling trademark registration and disputes before both the Canadian and US trademark offices, we have a team of lawyers and registered trademark agents who provide a full range of services:

 - Practical advice on brand protection

 - Trademark registration including oppositions (unlike many firms, we handle your Canada and US trademarks ourselves)

 - Trademark oppositions, infringement prosecution and defence, seizure orders and injunctions